DevExpress/devextreme-demos/JSDemos/Demos/Toolbar/Overview/description.md

-The Toolbar contains items that manage the page content: other components and screen view.
+The Toolbar contains items that manage the page content.
 In this demo, the Toolbar manages the [List](/Documentation/ApiReference/UI_Components/dxList/).

 ## Configure Toolbar Items

-You can store Toolbar items in the [items](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/) array or specify the [dataSource](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#dataSource).
+You can display Toolbar items from an [items](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/) array or a [dataSource](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#dataSource).
 A Toolbar item may be plain text or a UI component.
 You should specify the [text](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#text) or the [widget](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#widget) property depending on the item.
 If the item is a UI component, declare its [options](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#options).

 ## Specify Item Location

 You can set the **dataSource** with **location** fields or specify the [location](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#location) property for each item.
-The **location** value can be on of the following:
+The **location** value can be one of the following:

 - *"center"*
  Places the item in the center of the toolbar.